-The main difference among traditional and random PWM (RPWM) is pulse signal width is no longer constrained to the operating frequency.
+The main difference among traditional and random PWM is pulse signal width is no longer constrained to the operating frequency.
 The modulated signal and the switching frequency (carrier frequency) regulate relay [7].
-The structure of three phase induction motor is shown in Figure 1 (see Appendix).
-The Figure 1 (a) shows the 3-phase induction motor drive VSI.
-The Figure 1 (b) shows the conventional RPWM PRBS, and Figure 1 (c) shows the RPWM pattern generation.
+Figure 1(a) shows the VSI, which uses 3 legs and 6 switches to synthesize 3-phase VSI output voltage.
+The structure of three Phase Induction motor is shown in Figure 1.
+The Figure 1(a) shows the 3-phase induction motor drive VSI.
+The Figure 1(b) shows the conventional RPWM PRBS, and Figure 1(c) shows the RPWM pattern generation.
 The randomization is achieved here using the PRBS binary digital assignment method.
-In the common PWM generation processes, the carrier wave generation is flows the fixed frequency carrier, whereas random PWM the carrier is handled by a multiplexer and a shift register.
-The triangle carrier 'Cr' (in fixed frequency) is providing via multiplexer (MUX) in the 'Cr' and 'Cr-' sequences, as shown in Figure 1 (c).
-The 'Cr' is the inverse phase of the 'Cr' obtained using the 'NOT' gate.
-The constant frequency carriers 'Cr and opposed phase carriers 'Cr' are specified by the designated signal (S) of the multiplexer, and the 'Cr' and 'Cr' are chosen at random.
-The MUX receives their chosen signal via a PRBS shift register.
-The exclusive OR (XOR) gate is values of specific bits.
+In the common PWM generation processes, the carrier wave generation is flowing to the fixed frequency carrier, whereas random PWM the carrier is handled by a multiplexer and a shift register.
+The triangle carrier 'Cr' (in fixed frequency) is providing via MUX (multiplexer) in the 'Cr' and 'Cr-' sequences, as shown in Figure 1(c).